 Property Taxes an obstacle to true Ownership

-I have long loathed property taxes as the sole obstacle to owning ones home and land outright.
-I used to believe that if you can ever pay off the mortgage then you will be sure of a roof over your head no matter what.
-Yet as most already know, I now understand this is not a realistic expectation.
-The truth is ownership does not mean you can do anything you want with your property either.
+Many believe that if you can pay off the mortgage then you will be assured of a roof over your head no matter what.
+Yet this is not actually a true expectation.
+Ownership does not mean you can do anything you want with your property either.
 Ownership has drastically changed throughout history.
-Even in feudal times land was granted by the king and in return the landholder had to work the land, growing crops to return to the king ton continue having use of the land.
-We have a similar system now in that what we think of ownership is really a set of rights.
-I think its better to look at land ownership as the right to use.
+Even in feudal times land was granted by the king and in return the landholder had to work the land, growing crops to return to the king to continue having use of the land.
+In the current system ownership can be thought of as a set of rights.

 Government code and policy on property Rights